zippy1978/shift/doc/developer/developer_guide.md

 # The workspace

-Classes related to the workspace are located in `com.backelite.shift.workspace`.
+Classes related to the workspace are located in `org.shiftedit.workspace`.

 The workspace is represented by the `Workspace` interface.
 The default workspace implementation is `LocalWorkspace`.